-However, where a student has to resit both the Core Examinations and the Employer Set Project, they do not need to retake both sets of assessments in the same assessment window.
-For clarity, where a student resits the Core Examinations, he or she is not required to retake the Employer Set Project, and vice versa.
+However, where a student must resit both the Core Examinations and the Employer Set Project, they do not need to resit both sets of assessments in the same assessment window.
+For clarity, where a student resits the Core Examinations, they are not required to resit the Employer Set Project, and vice versa.